 Why Context Windows Aren’t Enough

-• Token costs scale linearly: Keeping everything in context = expensive
+- Token costs scale linearly: keeping everything in context is the most expensive way to remember

 The Three Challenges